Your Path To Homeownership

 Jumbo loans are manually underwritten.
 Your lender will go through your entire credit history looking for anything that can disqualify you for a loan.
 They’ll be looking through your bank accounts and asking about your assets.
 They want to see very little debt.
 If you have a foreclosure or bankruptcy on your credit report, you’ll have a harder time getting a jumbo loan.
 You may be able to still qualify for one, though, especially if it happened a long time ago.
 Your lender may want more money down, though, or more documentation about your income.

 Contact Us Today

 Whether you want to buy a luxury home or investment property, you’ll need a lot of money.
-Jumbo home loans in San Antonio can help.
+Jumbo home loans in Texas can help.
 These loans can provide you with more money than a regular home, so you don’t have to pay the full amount upfront.
 However, these loans are hard to get, as there are strict requirements involved.

 Do you qualify for a jumbo home loan?
 Contact The Empower Group today to start the application process.